mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 The markup is complete, let's move into the SASS file and add some styles.

 Our first concern is to get the individual nav items to show in a single row as opposed to a standard stacked list.
-Our best bet will be to use the `primary-menu__list` class to accomplish this.
+Our approach will be to use the `primary-menu__list` class to accomplish this.

 ```sass
 .primary-menu__list